-As restrictions increase again across the UK, we are encouraging your church to reach out to refugees and asylum seekers in your community, helping them to stay connected with friends and community.
+As the world has increasingly become digital, we are encouraging your church to reach out to refugees and asylum seekers in your community, helping them to stay connected with friends and community.
 We are delighted to be partnering with the Allchurches trust and Acts 435 to launch Refugees Online in 2021.

 Help digitally-isolated refugees get online

 Refugees Online will address:

 1. The additional challenge for refugees of accessing technology in a second language during the pandemic.